From Clinic to a House of Solidarity

-The Madre Stan clinic is located within COAR Children’s Village at the foot of the San Jose Chapel.
-The clinic offers basic medical care to all of the children in the Children’s Village, the students in the school, the staff of both facilities and the population of Zaragoza.
+The Madre Stan Clinic was built in 1983, in the heart of the COAR Children’s Village at the foot of the San Jose Chapel.
+During the war, 1980-1992, it was a vital center of health care in the distressed area around Zaragoza and for refugees, arriving daily.
+After the war the clinic offered basic medical care to all of the children in the Children’s Village, the students in the school, the staff of both facilities and the population of Zaragoza.

-The clinic staff, a medical doctor, nurse and dentist, have use of a clinic laboratory and pharmacy which sells medication to the community at a reduced price.
-The staff works hand in hand with the housemothers and the technical team helping them to create healthy menus, providing workshops in various areas related to preventative care and good hygiene.
+The clinic staff, a medical doctor, nurse and dentist, could take advantage of our laboratory and pharmacy, which sold medication to the community at a reduced price.
+The staff worked hand in hand with the housemothers and the technical team helping them to create healthy menus, providing workshops in various areas related to preventative care and good hygiene.

 The Clinic was named in honor of Sister Stanislaus Mackey, CCVI, director of COAR from 1983 until 1989.
 She brought many years of medical training as a surgical nurse in Houston and in health promotion in Guatemala to the task.